2017 New Jersey elections: Governor

+Legislature

 State Senate

 All 40 seats of the New Jersey Senate were up for election.
 Prior to the elections, Democrats held a 24–16 majority in the upper house.
 Democrats picked up an open seat in District 7 and defeated a Republican incumbent in District 11, while Republicans defeated an appointed Democratic incumbent in District 2.
 Overall, this resulted in Democrats having a net gain of one seat, increasing their majority to 25–15.

 Overall results

 General Assembly

 All 80 seats of the New Jersey General Assembly were up for election.
 Prior to the elections, Democrats held a 52–28 majority in the lower house.
 Overall, the Democrats increased their majority by 2 to a supermajority at 54–26, thanks to holding all their seats as well as picking up open seats in District 2 and District 16.

 Overall results

 Ballot measures

 Two statewide questions were on the ballot.
 Both were approved by voters: